I am passionate about cooking. For years the kitchen was my sanctuary. It was the place I escaped to lick my wounds from emotional abuse.

 I was invited to co-write these books with my ex-therapist, Sue Hickey.
 Can you imagine what it felt like when she issued this invitation?
 From years of believing I was worthless, here was my EX-THERAPIST telling me that I had something worthwhile to say.
 I still tear up when I think about it.

 Sue is a South African therapist who has been in private practice for thirty years.
-She is also the most brilliant person I have ever met.
-Together we created this program that is guaranteed to work IF you work it.
-I
+Together, we created the Relationship Blueprint that is guaranteed to work IF you work it.

 I was an extremely slow learner and it took three abusive marriages before I learned my lesson.